ausazh/Proto-Azxish/new docs/shift summary.md

     - L /l/ > /ɬ/
     - J /j/ > /ç/
     - W /w/ > /xʷ~ɸ/
+      - /ɸ/ is used by all after other velar consonants
   - Nasal vowels force following consonant cluster to be voiced

 - Vowel shifts